tperelle/lab-mirantis-container-platform/README.md

 > **Notes:** Nodes are shared resources because they are used both for Swarm and Kubernetes orchestration.

-And that the MSR registry is well integrated with MKE in `Admin Settings > Mirantis Secure Registry`:
+Chek also that the MSR registry is well integrated with MKE in `Admin Settings > Mirantis Secure Registry`:

 <img src="images/msr-configured.png" width="500px" alt="MSR configured">

-> **Notes:** Note the column `type` indicating the type of orchestration supported on the node.
+> **Notes:** The column `type` indicates the type of orchestration supported on the node.
 Manager nodes are always of `Mixed` type.
-We can choose between `Swarm`, `Kubernetes` or `Mixed` for worker nodes.
+But we can choose between `Swarm`, `Kubernetes` or `Mixed` for worker nodes.